 For the crumbing:

-4. Place two soup spoons full of sweet potato mixture onto a piece of baking paper.
+- Place two large spoons full of sweet potato mixture onto a piece of baking paper.
 Flatten the mixture using a spatula and place a marshmallow piece in the centre of the mixture.

-6. Lift the baking paper and transfer the assembled puff to the cornflake crumbing mixture to roll and turn at all angles to ensure an even coating.
+- Lift the baking paper and transfer the assembled puff to the cornflake-crumbing mixture to roll and turn at all angles to ensure an even coating.

-7. Place the puffs on a lined baking sheet leaving a small hole at the top of each puff by pressing an indentation with your finger until you see the marshmallow.
+- Place the puffs on a lined baking sheet pressing a small hole at the top of each puff with your finger until you see the marshmallow.
 This prevents the puffs from cracking and allows the puff to “breathe” while baking.

-8. Place the baking tray in the freezer and once frozen these can be either stored in a sealed container to be baked at a later date or bake straight away.
+- Place the baking tray in the freezer and once frozen these can be either stored in a sealed container to be baked at a later date or baked straight away.

-11. Serve immediately with the cooked cranberries and fresh sage leaves as decoration.
+- Serve immediately with the cooked cranberries and scatter some fresh sage leaves as decoration.

 - Once cooked, keeps for 3 days chilled

 - Suitable to reheat in the oven or microwave.
 Please note they will collapse slightly when reheated, but will still taste amazing!